Short Note

 Therefore, in an effort to get the same high and to relieve withdrawal symptoms, users take stronger and more frequent dosages.

-Long-term effects of cocaine usage
+Long-term effects of cocaine use

 Some long-term health effects of cocaine depend on the method of use and include the following: